-2.1.
-PAC Signals
+2.1 PAC Signals

-2.1.1.
-HOST INTERFACE SIGNALS
+2.1.1 Host Interface Signals

-Table 1.
-Host Interface Signals
+Table 2-1.
+Host Interface Signals (Sheet 1 of 2)

 Name Туре Description A[31:3]# I/O GTL+ Address Bus: A[31:3]# connect to the processor address bus.
 During host cycles, the A[31:3]# are inputs.
-PAC drives A[31:3]# during snoop cycles on behalf of PCI and A.G.P. initiators.
+PAC drives A[31:3]# during snoop cycles on behalf of PCI and AGP initiators.
 Note that the address signals are inverted on the CPU bus.
 ADS# I/O GTL+ Address Strobe: The CPU bus owner asserts ADS# to indicate the first of two cycles of a request phase.
 BPRI# O GTL+ Priority Agent Bus Request: PAC is the only Priority Agent on the CPU bus.
 This signal is used to obtain the ownership of the address bus.
 Unless the HLOCK# signal was asserted, BPRI# has priority over symmetric bus requests and causes the current symmetric owner to stop issuing new transactions.
 BNR# I/O GTL+ Block Next Request: Used to block the current request bus owner from issuing a new request.
 This signal is used to dynamically control the CPU bus pipeline depth.
 CPURST# O GTL+ CPU Reset.
 The CPURST# pin is an output from PAC.
 PAC generates this signal based on the RSTIN# input signal (from PIIX4).
-The CPURST# allow t CPU(s) to begin execution in a known state.
+The CPURST# allow the CPU(s) to begin execution in a known state.
 DBSY# I/O GTL+ Data Bus Busy: Used by the data bus owner to hold the data bus for transfers requiring more than one cycle.
 DEFER# O GTL+ Defer: PAC will generate a deferred response.
 PAC will also use the DEFER# signal to indicate a retry response on the CPU bus.
 DRDY# I/O GTL+ Data Ready: Asserted for each cycle that data is transferred.
 HD[63:0]# I/O GTL+ Host Data: These signals are connected to the CPU data bus.
 Note that the data signals are inverted on the CPU bus.
 HIT# I/O GTL+ Hit: Indicates that a caching agent holds an unmodified version of the requested line.
 Also, the target may extend the snoop window by driving HIT# in conjunction with HITM#.
 HITM# I/O GTL+ Hit Modified: Indicates that a caching agent holds a modified version of the requested line and that this agent assumes responsibility for providing the line.
 It is also driven in conjunction with HIT# to extend the snoop window.
 HLOCK# I GTL+ Host Lock: HLOCK# provides a mechanism to insure that cycles on the Host bus are atomic.
-All cycles initiated while HLOCK# is asserted are guaranteed atomic. (i.e., no PCI or A.G.Psnoopable access to DRAM is allowed when HLOCK# signal is asserted by the CPU.)
+All cycles initiated while HLOCK# is asserted are guaranteed atomic. (i.e., no PCI or AGP-snoopable access to DRAM is allowed when HLOCK# signal is asserted by the CPU.)
 HREQ[4:0]# I/O GTL+ Request Command: Asserted during both clocks of request phase.
 In the first clock, the signals define the transaction type to a level of detail that is sufficient to begin a snoop request.
 In the second clock, the signals carry additional information to define the complete transaction type.
+HTRDY# I/O GTL+ Host Target Ready: Indicates that the target of the CPU bus transaction is able to enter the data transfer phase.
+INIT# O LVTTL Initialization.
+This is the output signal generated by the PAC after a CPU shutdown bus cycle, or after a soft reset is initiated by writing to the reset control register.